Skip to main content

 Scenario: the key pointer or logical partitioning configurations have changed.

-The key of a Flow collection cannot be changed after the collection is created.
+The key of an Estuary collection cannot be changed after the collection is created.
 The same is true of the logical partitioning, which also cannot be changed after the collection is created.

 If you need to change either of those parts of a collection spec, you'll need to create a new collection and update the bindings of any captures or materializations that reference the old collection.